This article will teach you everything you need to know to get started buying and selling used auto parts and selling

 Sometimes it feels like they are made of gold instead of steel and plastic.
 Also, you never run out of customers, as people are getting in accidents every day and needing parts to replace the ones they damaged.

-Selling parts online involves drive, research and a willingness to get your hands dirty.
+Selling parts online involves initiative, research, and a willingness to get your hands dirty.
 Do not think you can buy a bunch of random parts and hope to succeed.

 I did this when I first started and was soon stuck with parts that I couldn’t sell.
 Learn from my mistakes and keep reading.

 Where Do I Get The Parts To Sell?

 The first question people ask when starting to sell online is, “where do I get the items to sell?”
 In this case, used auto parts.

 The best place to purchase used auto parts is from automotive salvage yards.
 The ones that allow you to pull the parts yourself are the best, as the parts are usually cheaper because you do all the work of finding and pulling the parts.

 Salvage yards are a modern-day operation; as such many have websites where you can see what cars they plan to put out and the ones they currently have available.

 The fastest way to find salvage yards near you is to do a search on Google Maps.

 Which Parts Do I To Buy To Sell?

 Now the research begins…This is where the research part of the process comes in. eBay is a great tool for this, especially if you plan to sell your parts on eBay.

 Use the following Procedure to help you find used parts to sell